rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.1.rst

 v1.1, March 28, 2012
 -----------------------

-These release notes correspond to the Early Access release of Cloud Monitoring.
+These release notes correspond to the Early Access release of Rackspace Monitoring.

 What's new
 ~~~~~~~~~~~~